wudiCBH/cmu16824hw2_solution_binghongchen/flow_matching/README.md

 ### Why straight lines?

 We connect a noise sample $z$ to a data sample $x_0$ with a straight path.
-This path has **constant velocity** This makes training simple and stable. **Optimal Transport intuition:** If each $z$ were paired with $x_0$ via the *optimal* quadratic-cost transport map, these straight particle paths would collectively form the Wasserstein-2 “displacement interpolation.”
+This path has **constant velocity**, which makes training simple and stable. **Optimal Transport intuition:** If each $z$ were paired with $x_0$ via the *optimal* quadratic-cost transport map, these straight particle paths would collectively form the Wasserstein-2 “displacement interpolation.”
 In our homework, $z$ and $x_0$ are sampled independently, so the paths aren’t guaranteed to be the exact OT geodesic—but they’re still a clean and effective reference for learning the flow.

 ### Conditional Flow Matching Loss